gaiobr/pa-analysis/README.md

 Scripts

+differences_in_pages.R

+  List differences in the dataset:
+    * Pages with different Wikidata Id in each language (Pt and Eng)
+    * Pages with Wikidata Id only in Portuguese
+    * Pages with Wikidata Id only in English

 verifyDifferenceBetweenLangLists.R (Only for tests)

   Verifica no conjunto de dados se a ID Wikidata de cada Área Protegida se repete para cada idioma.
 Caso não, lista o conjunto de APs que não se repetem